navapbc/template-infra/docs/decisions/infra/0007-database-migration-architecture.md

 #### Cons

 By nature, database migrations need to keep track of state--changes between the previous version, the next version, and at what point the migration is currently at.
 Lambda functions are stateless by design, so an additional component will be needed to keep track of state.
+This can either be something like an EC2 instance or S3, or even a temporary table in the database that's being migrated.

-Lambdas have a comparatively short running time.
+Lambdas have a comparatively short maximum running time of 15 minutes long.
 Either find a way to split up the migrations into small tasks, or extend the running time of the Lambda.
 This might not scale well with large changesets.

 ### Execute via an ECS Fargate Task